libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/en.md

 Here we will continuously provide information about newly added features and planned developments:

-### TBA
+### 2024-09-09

 - Loan status information now shown in the library holdings list
-- Library list now contains more detailed information
+- Library list now contains more detailed information and search functionality
+- Spelling suggestions next to search result
 - Access and usage policy for cover images
 - Loading indicator
 - Bug fixes